The whole thing is a scam, says variable rate mortgage holder on interest hike

 He said that while he can “probably swallow that”, saying the price of paying rent on his street is “probably more than that”, he said “it’s a bit silly paying away a lot of money in interest”.

-On whether he thought the 0.5% increase would have an impact on reducing the rate of inflation, Mr Cornelius said: “I don’t think this will have any impact on inflation.
+On whether he thought the 0.5% increase would have an impact on reducing the rate of inflation, he said: “I don’t think this will have any impact on inflation.

 “I’m an accountant and I know how things work.